-Our mission is clear: to reduce smoking by replacing cigarettes with less harmful alternatives.
+Our mission is clear: To reduce smoking by replacing cigarettes with less harmful alternatives.

-The cigarettes belong in museums.
+Cigarettes belong in museums.

 Since 2016, my company has fully committed to moving away from cigarettes, the most harmful form of nicotine consumption.
 We have invested more than 10.5 billion U.S. dollars in developing and commercializing smoke-free products—which today account for nearly 35 percent of our total net revenues.

-Frustratingly, our ability to make further progress is being blocked by those who are blindly guided by a desire to see an end to the industry rather than an end to cigarettes and this is very frustrating.
+Frustratingly, our ability to make further progress is being blocked by those who are blindly guided by a desire to see an end to the industry rather than an end to cigarettes.
+And this is very frustrating.